slinkp/recurse-S223/notes.md

 In some other parts of Godot, you can browse or autocomplete relevant identifiers that exist.

+# 7/14 More Godot learnings

+I worked through more big chunks of tutorials and built some confidence that I can get a handle on it.
+Started over on the "signals" tutorial that I got into a broken state yesterday; this time it went swimmingly.
+Beyond that I didn't log specific progress.
+At this rate maybe I'll be able to write something from scratch Tuesday?

 # 7/14 Still trying to troubleshoot blaggretator